dwyl/phoenix-chat-example/README.md

 A simple step-by-step tutorial showing you how to:

-+ Create a Phoenix App from scratch (_using the `mix phx.new chat` "generator" command_)
++ Create a Phoenix App from scratch
+(_using the `mix phx.new chat` "generator" command_)
 + Add a "Channel" so your app can communicate over "WebSockets".
 + Implement a _basic_ "front-end" in "_plain_" JavaScript
 (_ES5 without any libraries_) to interact with Phoenix (_send/receive messages via WebSockets_)
 + Add a simple "Ecto" schema to define the Database Table (_to store messages_)
-+ Write the "CRUD" to save message/sender data to a database table.
++ Write the functions ("CRUD") to save message/sender data to a database table.
 + Test that everything is working as expected.
-+ Deploy to Heroku so people can try out your creation!
++ Deploy to Heroku so you can _show_ people your creation!

 _Initially_, we _deliberately_ skip over configuration files and "_Phoenix Internals_"